jacob-nelson/interview-questions/javascript.md

 JavaScript provides eight different data types which are `undefined`, `null`, `boolean`, `string`, `symbol`, `bigint`, `number`, and `object`.

+### string literal

+A string literal, or string, is a series of zero or more characters enclosed in single or double quotes.

+`var myName = "your name";`

 ### what is the data type of null?
 `typeof null` is `object`